HOME

 3rd batallion: Zillisheim, sometimes at Barmweiler and Oberspechdach

-September 17 - Hochstadt, decoration
+September 17 - Hochstatt, decoration

 Hitler receives a Military Service Cross Third Class with Swords, for having been wounded in combat.

-September 30 - October 10 - Berlin
+September 30 - October 17 - Brussels, Köln, Leipzig, Dresden, Berlin

 Mulhouse and Rixheim weergeven op een grotere kaart